ellemouton/setsolver/README.md

         that I will train with some data.
 5) Solver:
    Once we know which cards are on the table, the next step is just to find if there is a valid set.
+I wrote this part first and in Golang.
+So instead of re-writing the whole thing again in Python, I've instead created a Golang server that the python code calls.
 6) Report the results back to the front-end app

 ## What is complete?